KSCB007 Seminar in Chinese philosophy

 Reading assigned texts (with preparation at home) and translating them into Czech.
 Grammatical, lexical, and philosophical interpretation of translated texts.

-Regular attendance (1 unexcused absence allowed); preparedness for classes; final independent translation of a text (approx. 1 page of Chinese text in Word).
+Regular attendance (1 unexcused absence allowed); preparedness for classes; final independent translation of a text (approx. 1 page of Chinese text in Word) and oral interview (discussion about the translation).

 Language of instruction